 Correspondence and subject files, 1926-1974; Crossman's publications, 1937-1973; papers re: Crossman, by other people, 1923-1976; diaries, 1928-1974; press cuttings, 1945-1974; photographs.
 The deposit also includes some of the papers of his third wife Anne, his father-in-law A. P. McDougall, and his literary agent, Helga Greene.
 These have all been placed in category 6.
 Crossman's letters to his second wife, Zita, and her replies have been kept together in category 3.

 Crossman arranged his papers in various subject / correspondent files and that arrangement has been kept, with some slight modifications for consistency.

 A copy of this catalogue is available at the National Register of Archives in London and in Chadwyck-Healey's 'National Inventory of Documentary Sources'.
 An authority record exists for Richard Crossman (GB 0152 AAR0807).

 The original diary tapes were recorded on reel-to-reel tapes.
 They were transferred to cassettes for research use and now digital copies are available via this on-line catalogue.

-The Centre also holds the papers of Tam Dalyell, Crossman's parliamentary private secretary and biographer.
+The Centre also holds: the papers of Tam Dalyell, Crossman's parliamentary private secretary and biographer; personal letters and postcards to Iris Lemare, musician, from Richard Crossman, 1928-1934.
 Some of Crossman's Palestine Commission papers are deposited in the Middle East Centre, St. Antony's College, Oxford, ref.
 DS126.4.